DUI & DWI Attorney in Lake Worth and Wellington

 An offer of DUI diversion is not automatic or guaranteed simply because you have no prior record.
 Because diversion is not a certainty, it is critical to review the case with a Lake Worth DUI lawyer and provide any mitigating documents to the prosecution as early as possible.
 Being proactive will increase your chances of success.

-Choosing an Experienced Florida DUI Lawyer
+Choosing an Experienced DUI Lawyer in Lake Worth

 Casanova Law is a South Florida criminal defense law firm with a special focus on DUI law.
 Founding Attorney Casanova has litigated hundreds – if not thousands – of DUI cases, first as a prosecutor for Palm Beach County and then as a criminal defense attorney.
 Attorney Casanova has particularized DUI experience as a result of the many DUI trials, depositions, motions, and evidentiary hearings she has conducted over the years.
 This experience is a critical component of a successful outcome.

 From the moment we are hired on a DUI case, our clients can expect immediate demands for evidence, requests for videos with the law enforcement agency, contact with the State Attorney’s Office, and crucial court filings.
 In other words, we are on the ball.
 From beginning to end, we will use our knowledge, experience, and passion to fight for you.
+We provide DUI representation from Boca Raton to Jupiter, and around Palm Beach County.

 Florida DUI Lawyer FAQs